 MegaReplacer finds and replaces multiple text strings (characters, words, or phrases), text formatting (such as bold or italic), or styles (such as Heading 1) in multiple documents.
-It can also copy all the styles from a template into multiple documents.
 You can use MegaReplacer to do such things as replace common misspellings throughout a manuscript or change a character's name in the chapters of a novel.

 MegaReplacer is like dynamite: very powerful and thus very useful-and very dangerous if used carelessly, as it will make all the changes in all the documents exactly the way you tell it to.
-I strongly recommend that you try MegaReplacer several times on a variety of test documents until you understand fully how it works and what it can do.
+I strongly recommend that you try MegaReplacer several times on a variety of test documents until you understand fully how it works and what it can do, and that you back up your documents before using it.